Shoe Carnival, Inc. (SCVL) CEO Cliff Sifford on Q1 2020 Results - Earnings Call Transcript

 Our athletic business was truly a bright spot as customers look to Shoe Carnival to get the athletic footwear they needed as many begin to spend more time outside walking and being active during this quarantine period.
 While we are proud of the progress our e-commerce business has made, we are thrilled to have over 80% of our stores open as of today, which are delivering sales above our expectations.
 By the end of the first fiscal week of June, we anticipate 95% of our stores being open to serve customers.
 We are excited to see our customers again, but our priority remains keeping them as well as our employees safe.
 As a result, we have implemented several new health and safety procedures in our stores, ensuring that both our customers and employees feel as comfortable as possible.

 We have equipped all our stores with personal protective equipment, which we call PPE, including mask and hand sanitizer, and have enhanced our store cleaning protocol.
-In addition to PPE, we have installed plastic-class protective shields at all checkout lines for our cashiers and customer safety.
-We have also created signage and 4D calls [ph] that are displayed throughout the store to remind customers and employees of the importance of good personal hygiene and social distancing during this time.
+In addition to PPE, we have installed plexiglass protective shields at all checkout lines for our cashiers and customer safety.
+We have also created signage and floor decals that are displayed throughout the store to remind customers and employees of the importance of good personal hygiene and social distancing during this time.
 And lastly, our stores are unique in that we have professional microphone announcers in every store that would normally be announcing special promotions.
 We are utilizing these talented individuals to verbally remind our customers to social distance.
 Early results from our stores that have reopened are encouraging.
 Overall foot traffic in the stores down double-digits from the prior year, shoppers coming in are converting at a significantly higher rate and purchasing more units per transaction.

 Our CRM data has shown that nearly 70% of the customers coming back in the stores are our Shoe Perks loyalty members, which was roughly flat with last year at this time.
 From a product standpoint, we are pleased with the performance of both the athletic and the children's shoe categories.
 Without a doubt, this has been a challenging first quarter, unlike anything we have ever experienced.
 We continue to be impressed by our team and their ability to navigate uncertainty.
 With most of our stores likely to be opened by the end of the first fiscal week in June, we'll be in the position to take advantage of the most important month of the sandal season.
 There are, however, still many unknowns, including what states may decide about reopening schools.
 That said, we are taking the necessary steps to position the business appropriately for the back-to-school season.
 In addition, our e-commerce business continues to be robust with triple-digit sales growth in May.